 Expedia Group Bear Case -

-The company recently missed earnings expectations, reporting $0.40 earnings per share, which was below the consensus estimate of $0.42, raising concerns about its profitability.
+The company recently missed earnings expectations, reporting $0.40 EPS compared to the consensus estimate of $0.42, which may raise concerns about its short-term performance.

 -